Reading Room for Music/Maps/Images

 The holdings of the map collection and the Image Archive are particularly worthy of protection and may therefore be used exclusively in the Reading Room for Music/Maps/Images.
 This is applicable to:

 - Volumes with the classification marks Hbks E, Hbks F, Hbks K and Hbks X

 - BSB documentation

-Maps, atlases and volumes with the classification marks "Hbks" and "BA" are traceable in the OPACplus/BSB catalogue and can be ordered there.
+Maps, atlases and volumes with the classification marks "Hbks" and "BA" are traceable in BSB DISCOVER! and can be ordered there.